james7132/james7132.github.io/_drafts/2019-11-04-Networking-Realtime-Games-Part-2-Message-Serialization.md

 serialization methods.
 It works great in HTTP servers, why not here?
-Sure, JSON will probably work as a start, but we will soon see it's too large an encoding for our messages, and beyond bandwidth there are hidden costs to having large messages.
+Sure, JSON will probably work as a start, but we will soon see it's too large an encoding for our messages, and beyond bandwidth there are hidden costs to having large messages in realtime games.
 Our goal is realtime games over the network, and for that we must decimate latency.
 Part of latency is the potential for packet loss.
 Most networks have a defined MTU (Maximum Transmission Unit), before messages are chunked into smaller messages.
 If any of these chunks are lost or mangled mid transmission, the entire message is lost, increasing latency.
-As more chunks in a message are added, the likelihood of any individual chunk gets mangled expoentially increase, so minimizing chunking is essential.
+As more chunks are added to a message, the likelihood of any individual chunk gets mangled expoentially increase, so minimizing chunking is essential.
 For most ethernet based systems, this lowest common MTU found is ~1200-1500 bytes.
 Use of JSON or other text based protocols is highly wasteful of this precious space.